projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 Heartbeat Check, and Set Wakeup Timer functions.
 Details are in this
 table:

-.. list-table:: System control SVC values
+.. list-table:: System Control SVC Values
    :header-rows: 1

    * - System Control